kaievns/the-log/posts/lead/drafts/inverse-conway.md

 ## The inverse Conway's manoeuvre

-In a traditional software development company we would see some Very Smart People designing an applications architecture, and then the engineering management team would "execute" on that vision by creating teams to support that architecture.
+In a traditional software development company we would see some Very Smart People designing an application architecture.
+And then an engineering management team would "execute" on that vision by creating teams to support that architecture.

 As the Conway's law demonstrates there is a clear dependency between the architecture and an organisational structure.
-And, as such, that approach may or may not work out in the company's favour depending on whether the proposed architecture matches the created org structure.
+And, as such, that approach may or may not work out in the company's favour; depending on whether the proposed architecture matches the company's org structure.

 This approach can, and should be flipped around.
-And that is where what's known as the _inverse Conway's manoeuvre comes_ in handy.
+And that is where what's known as the **inverse Conway's manoeuvre** comes in handy.
 The idea is that instead of an architecture being handed down to the teams as a gospel, the teams themselves should be structured _first_ in a way that would produce the needed architecture.

 The most common case scenario is that an org chart is created of small